 Stop Firewalld and connect to http://[your-hostname]:8069/ default login/password is admin/admin.
 Create a dummy or template database.
 Don’t install applications, just configure Administrator account :

 in configuration menu, go to users and change Administrator’s timezone, email, and choose a solid password.
 You will be disconnected.
 Login with the new params.
 If it’ ok, disconnect again and stop Odoo server.
 Restart Firewalld to protect your web server.

-Odoo master password, Firewalld, fail2ban, services, SSL with lets encrypt, auto-backup.
+Odoo master password, Firewalld, fail2ban, services.

 Need to open the port on Firewalld.
 We create Odoo service that we will enable on the firewall public zone.

 Open Odoo default port.

 Enable Odoo on public zone ; the –permanent option needs to be the first option for all permanent calls (1).
 Don’t forget to reload the firewall !

 # firewall-cmd --permanent --zone=public --add-service=https

 Install and start Fail2ban, then enable services on startup :